DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-01-teacher-success-data.md

 ## Crossing service boundaries

-Teacher Success aims toencourage candidates to:
+Teacher Success aims to encourage candidates to:

-- begin initial teacher training (ITT)
+- begin Initial teacher training (ITT)
 - successfully complete ITT
-- gain qualified teacher status (QTS)
+- gain Qualified teacher status (QTS)
 - progress into rewarding teaching careers in state schools

 The service will cross boundaries from Get Into Teaching, Find and Apply, into a new trainee support service, and then into Teaching Vacancies and others.